NirDtig/audio-denoising-snn-ann-hybrid/README.md

 └── README.md
 ```

-### 1. `audio_denoising_snn_adLIF_exponential_threshold5_.ipynb`
+### `audio_denoising_snn.ipynb`

-**Purpose:** Main end-to-end implementation of the audio-denoising system.
+**Purpose:** Original/reference implementation of the audio-denoising system.

-This notebook is the primary entry point for the project.
-It brings together:
+This notebook contains the NSNet2-based speech-enhancement pipeline and uses the **SpArch (`sparch`) library** for the underlying SNN implementation.

+It contains the main workflow for:

-* audio data loading
+* loading noisy and clean speech
 * STFT preprocessing
-* logarithmic power-spectrum features
+* logarithmic power-spectrum representation
 * NSNet2-based hybrid architecture
-* SNN layers
+* SNN-based processing
-* spectral-mask prediction
+* spectral-mask estimation
 * compressed complex loss
 * model training
 * validation
-* waveform reconstruction using inverse STFT
+* waveform reconstruction
 * SNR evaluation
 * SI-SDR evaluation

-The current notebook is configured as a **specific reproducible experiment using adLIF neurons, an Exponential surrogate gradient, and a firing threshold of 5.0**.

-The experimental configuration is:
+The SNN implementation in this notebook comes from the SpArch library and is **not a custom SNN implementation developed in this project**.

+**Intention:** provide the original/reference implementation from which the project was developed.

+---

+### `audio_denoising_thesis_faithful_clean.ipynb`

+**Purpose:** Clean/faithful version of the reference implementation.

+This notebook is a similar, cleaned-up version of `audio_denoising_snn.ipynb` that represents the implementation and workflow described in the thesis.

+It contains the same major speech-enhancement components:

+* STFT-based audio representation
+* NSNet2-based architecture
+* SNN processing
+* spectral-mask estimation
+* compressed complex loss
+* training and validation
+* SNR and SI-SDR evaluation

+The underlying SNN implementation is still based on the SpArch framework.

+**Intention:** provide a cleaner and easier-to-inspect version of the implementation corresponding to the thesis.

+---

+### `src/audio_denoising_snn_adLIF_exponential_threshold5_.ipynb`

+**Purpose:** Reproducible example of a specific experimental configuration.

+This notebook uses the modified SNN implementation in `src/snns_with_surrogates.py` and explicitly configures:

 ```python
 NEURON_TYPE = "adLIF"